mislav/blog/_posts/2011-12-12-vim-revisited.md

 fragmented and harder to follow what's going on.
 You should be in charge of your <code class="file">.vimrc</code> and always know what's going on, but with Janus you're not.

+### Make it pretty

+Aesthetics of your text editor are very important given the time you're spending in it.
+You should use a good programming font for your terminal
+emulator: for example DejaVu Sans Mono or [Inconsolata][].
+This will affect vim running in the terminal.
+Next is the color scheme: pick one by cycling through available colors with <kbd>:color &lt;Tab&gt;</kbd>.

+The quality of the color theme will depend severely on your terminal emulator.
+You should consider using a graphical Vim to reach the highest quality of typeface and color; a graphical environment can also offers extra options such as antialiasing and line spacing settings.

 ## Find your killer features